benjie-git/CardStock/README.md

 * You can **import** other python packages into your code, and use them make web requests and display the results, control robots, or run machine learning code, all from within your CardStock stack.

 ### Future Plans
-* A buil-in media library with some basic icons/images, and sound files.
+* A built-in media library with some basic icons/images, and sound files.
 * Add code completion to the code editor.
 * Allow exporting a stack into a standalone application that you can share.